redibox/memset/README.md

 }
 ````

-#### Accessing Memset data
+#### Accessing Memset Data

-When your application boots, all of the sets are run, no matter what the `interval`.
+When your application boots - all of the sets are run, no matter what the `interval`.
 This means your data is accessible at all times.

 Very simply access the data by key name: